eleKit/eleKit.github.io/content/authors/admin/_index.md

 ## About Me

-Eleonora Chitti is a post-doc researcher of serious games and robotics at the University of Milan, Laboratory of Applied Intelligent Systems (AIS-Lab).
+Eleonora Chitti is a post-doc researcher of serious games and robotics at the University of Milan.
 Her research interests include serious games design, multimodal interaction, HRI and HCI for rehabilitation, XR reality.